ch0fas/ccu/README.md

 Chofas' Calendar Utilities is a *very* opinionated app for different calendar and date-related queries.
 Written in Go

 # Planned Features
-- Get weekday for any day in a given year ✅
+- Find the weekday for any day in the past, or the future ✅
-- Get how many months started on Monday for a given year
+- Find, for a given year, which months started on a monday ✅